 One way smoking may increase the risk of developing a mental illness is Nicotine’s effect on the serotonin regulation in the brain.
 Nicotine impairs the serotonin function of the brain.
 Low serotonin has been postulated to be a major factor in Major Depressive Disorder.
 Selective Serotonin Reuptake Inhibitors (SSRI’s) that slow the breakdown of Serotonin and thereby increase the levels of serotonin in the brain are commonly used to treat depression.
 One antidepressant is also currently being marketed to help people stop smoking.

 Smoking reduces the levels of oxygen in the bloodstream and the brain.
 This reduced oxygen is a factor in the presence of chronic pain and now appears to also be a factor in increasing depression and anxiety.

-Social factors may also account for some of the difference in depression in non-smokers verses smokers.
-With societies shift to preferring nonsmokers there are restrictions on smoking in public places.
+Social factors may also account for some of the difference in depression in non-smokers versus smokers.
+With societies shift to preferring nonsmokers, there are restrictions on smoking in public places.
 Smokers are finding it harder to get jobs and to be able to get off duty during the work day to smoke.

 Not having a job, having few social friends and being socially undesirable all add to the reasons a smoker is more likely to be depressed than a nonsmoker.

 In future posts, we will explore the connection between smoking and specific mental illnesses and look at how and when you should quit if you want to maximize your mental wellness.